 In the Central region, it is impossible to determine race/ethnicity of 159 students due to suppressions.
 Suppression means information was removed by the source to protect identifying individuals.
 This happens when counts for certain groups are low.
 When suppressing just one group, one can determine the group's size by subtracting all other groups sizes from the total.
 Hence, at least two counts need to be suppressed.
 That means available data do not sum up to the total enrollment counts.

 A need in the school is an indication of need in the community.
 Concentrations of need put stress on schools and the community and when needs are concentrated other public services may be unaffordable in that community.

-New Britain School District has the highest percentage of students eligible for subsidized lunches among all school districts in the Central region.
+New Britain and Meriden School Districts have the highest percentage of students eligible for subsidized lunches among all school districts in Central region.

 Suspension rates are not presented for Native Americans and students of two or more races, as those numbers are suppressed in the dataset due to low values.
 Suspension rates are generally much higher for Black students, followed by Hispanic, followed by White.
-New Britain School District has higher suspension rates among all other school regions in the region.
+New Britain School District has some of the highest suspension rates among all school regions in the region.

 The Suspension Rate equals the number of students reported with at least one suspension (in-school or out-of-school) or expulsion in ED166 Student Disciplinary Offense Data Collection divided by the unduplicated student enrollment count for the school or district across the October, January and June PSIS Collections for the given school year.

 Ideally, suspension rates should be somewhat the same for different races.
 However, in many school districts the rates are different.
-For example,
+Use the dropdown to explore:

 A student is chronically absent if he/she misses 10% or more of the total number of days enrolled in the school year for any reason.
-In Central region, the percentage varies from 27% for Black students in Berlin School District to just 1% for Asian students in Newington School District.
+In Central region, the highest percentage is 25% for Hispanic students in New Britain School District.

 Disengaged youth are those between 16 and 19 who are not enrolled in school,